The weather this bank holiday was remarkably sunny.

-Many will take the four-day weekend as an opportunity to go on a sunny drive — perhaps getting their car out of storage after tucking it away for winter.
+Many took the four-day weekend as an opportunity to go on a sunny drive — perhaps getting their car out of storage after tucking it away for winter.

-But ahead of the better weather, it’s important to separate the fact from fiction with driving in hotter and brighter conditions.
+But ahead of summer, it’s important to separate the facts from fiction when trying to work out which pieces of advice to follow when driving in hotter and brighter conditions.

 Handily, scrapcarcomparison.co.uk — a website that allows you to shop around to get the most money when scrapping a car — has compiled a list of the top 10 myths for drivers in the summer months.